DataDrivenEcologicalSynthesis/MostMisidentifiedSpecies/README.md

 ### Data

 We are using all current (as of 2020-05-27) iNaturalist observations of "Honey Bees, Bumble Bees, and Allies", better known as the family <i>Apidae</i>, from across Canada extracted from the iNaturalist API.
-We have also included phylogenetic information from the <em><a href="https://tree.opentreeoflife.org/opentree/argus/opentree12.3@ott93302">Tree of Life Database</a></em> for each genera in our dataset.
+We have also included phylogenetic information from the <em><a href="https://www.gbif.org/">Global Biodiversity Information Facility (GBIF)</a></em> for each genera in our dataset.

 ## Contributors -- in no particular order